 The imagery Paul uses in Galatians 4:1-10 is not of a small child's relationship with their father, but of an adult child of a King who is now living and leading in some area of the Kingdom.
-They are not being overseen by a guardian at a boarding school, they don't have a committee that approves their decisions with the what has been given to them by the King who is their father; but instead they answer straight to the King who is also the Father that they can sit down and eat breakfast with, watch a game with or go for a walk with.
-It's the Father they bow down to because He is also KING, but it's also the Father they sit on a boat with and fish while they talk about the weather!
-We have no system that regulates our relationship with Him other than His love for us and His authority over us.
+They are not being overseen by a guardian at a boarding school; they don't have a committee that approves their decisions regarding what their father has given them, but instead they answer straight to the King as their Father.
+They can sit down and eat breakfast with the King, watch a game with the King, or go for a walk with the King, not with the formality or relational distance of an employee or servant to the King, but with the complete sincerity and familiarity of being a favored child of the King!
+It's the Father they